felfert/cherryrgb-rs/ReverseEngineering.md

 the second byte has a different value (perhaps a bitmap of the modifier types?).
 Another exception are the 4 keys in the uppermost row above the numeric block (from left to right: Vol-, Mute, Vol+ and Calc).
 Those have a completely different byte sequence, starting with 0x30.
 Finally, there is the
 "CHERRY" key, which does not even exist on my MX 10.0 but regardless is configurable in the Windows cherry utility.
-Also, 4 keys have duplicate entries where BOTH of the entries (in the 6th and 7th frame) are set by the Windows cherry utility: Mute, Num/, Num8 and Num5.
+Also, 4 keys have duplicate entries where <b>BOTH</b> of the entries (in the 6th and 7th frame) are set by the Windows cherry utility: Mute, Num/, Num8 and Num5.
 Some unlabeled byte sequences appear to be associated to keys that are not available in the german layout of my keyboard.
 <pre>
                  ESC    °(`)   Tab    CapsLk LShift LCtrl  Pause  1      Q      A      <(k45) LWin   CHERRY 2      W      S      Y(Z)   LAlt
 0443050938000000 200029 200035 20002b 200039 200200 200100 200048 20001e 200014 200004 200064 200800 a00300 20001f 20001a 200016 20001d 200400 2000